 This form of cancer is most common in dogs.
 Statistically, it occurs considerably more frequently in pets that are neutered. (ref)

 There is considerable disagreement.
 That is because there are so many powerful organizations with conflicting goals and philosophies exerting their influence on public opinion.
 Your local veterinarian is just a tiny cog in this great debate.
 His or her personal opinion and yours has little influence when up against well-funded national groups like HSUS, ASPCA, AVMA, animal shelter vets and profit-driven corporate animal hospital chains - all intent on shaping debate and self-protection.
 Those groups lobby heavily at your local, state and national level for misguided, simplistic ordinances and laws that will supposedly solve the ownerless pet problem.
 None but a few hasty folks in these organizations really believe that; but it is very effective in fattening organizational pocket books.
-Your dog and cat have no one lobbying for their long-term health interest.
+Your dog and cat have no one lobbying in Washington, your capital or at your city council for their long-term health interest.

-All lives - ours and our pets - come to an end one day.
-All of us die from something specific, not “old age”.
-Something in our bodies gives out first.
+All lives come to an end one day.
 It is true that spay /neuter lowers the risk of your pet suffering from certain specific and quite uncommon problems – but there is no credible evidence that neutered pets live any longer than un neutered pets.
-Actually, the overwhelming evidence is the opposite.
+Actually, the overwhelming evidence is just the opposite.
 There are lots of legitimate reasons for neutering cats and dogs - but living longer, healthier lives is not one of them.
 Spay and neuter is less common in Europe.
 European pets do not live shorter lives.
 They also have less homeless dogs and cats.
 That is because Europeans and UK citizens are culturally less likely to allow their pets out-of-doors unattended.
-Despite this, advocates of early spay/neuter tell pet owners that their pets will live longer and that there will be less homeless pets if they are neutered.
+Despite this, advocates of early spay/neuter tell pet owners that their pets will live longer and that there will be less homeless pets if their pets are neutered.
 Studies indicate the opposite is true.
 In a 2009 study, un-neutered female rottweilers lived an average of 30% longer than a similar number of rottweilers spayed in their first 4 years of life. (ref).
-This mirrors the results of a study in nurses in which lifetime decreased significantly when, as patients, they had their ovaries removed before the age of 50. (ref) Despite years of spay/neuter propaganda, I believe that there are no fewer homeless pets in the United States today than there were 20-30 years ago.
+This mirrors the results of a study in nurses in which lifetime decreased significantly when, as patients, they had their ovaries removed before the age of 50. (ref) Despite years of one-sided early spay/neuter propaganda, I believe that there are no fewer homeless pets in the United States today than there were 20-30 years ago.

 As I mentioned, there are a group of powerful organizations that promote pediatric spay/neuter for a variety of reasons.
 A few of those reasons are admirable - if naive.
 Many are neither admirable nor naive.
 They are all skillful fund raisers, they control the national narrative and they compete for your donation dollars.
 They push whatever buttons and display whatever photographs bring in the most revenue.
 None of them are knowledgeable in reproductive endocrinology, population dynamics, the motivations of human behavior or your dog and cat's long-term health interests.
 Their doctrine is rigid - no one is allowed to march out of step.
 I do not think that they have some diabolical plan – it is just a tacit alliance of powerful groups driven by mutual self-interest and shared short-sighted agendas.
 It is similar in some respects, to the vaccination coalition which one Texas veterinarian fought against so valiantly.(ref)